minlanyu/cs243-site/infra.md

 4. Run `sudo yum update -y` and `sudo yum install git -y` to install git.

 # Google Cloud
 A full tutorial of starting Google Cloud virtual machine can be found [here](https://cloud.google.com/compute/docs/instances/create-start-instance).
+Each student can get 50$ credits for Google Cloud.
+Please check Ed posting for details.

 ## Instances
 1. In the Google Cloud console, go to the [**VM instances**](https://console.cloud.google.com/compute/instances) page.
 Select your instances and click **Continue**.
 Click **Create instance**.